 But let’s not get ahead of ourselves just yet.
 We will soon give you a perfect Request for Proposal template that will help you create visually stunning documents without any external help.
 But first, let’s learn everything there is to know about RFPs and what are the key elements you need to include in such documents.
 Read on…

-According to Wikipedia, A request for proposal (RFP) is a document that solicits proposals, often made through a bidding process, by an agency or company interested in procurement of a commodity, service, or valuable asset, to potential suppliers to submit business proposals.
+A request for proposal (RFP) is a document that solicits proposals, often made through a bidding or request process, by an agency or company interested in procurement of a commodity, service, or valuable asset, to potential suppliers to submit business proposals.

 In simple words, an RFP is a request for a proposal and is raised by organizations that are interested in third parties helping them with some part of their business.
 The document lays out what the organization is looking for along with the bidding process and contract terms and third parties apply accordingly.